ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community_certificate.PNG
   :align: center

-By default the **report's configuration** assumes you will be using the test bed's built-in report template.
+By default the **report's configuration** assumes you will be using the Test Bed's built-in report template.
 This foresees predefined but customisable sets of information, that will be used to automatically generate the certificate when requested by organisation users.
 When a certificate is generated by a community administrator, these settings serve as defaults that can be further customised before producing the final report.